Anatomy of a Perfect Signal: Building Prompts That Cannot Hallucinate

 "Should we use Kubernetes or stay on EC2?"

-Output: 2,000-word comparison that covers both options generically.
-Ends with "it depends on your specific situation."
-No recommendation.
+Output: A 2,000-word comparison covering both options in general terms.
+It ends with "it depends on your specific situation."
+No clear recommendation.
 4 invented cost figures.

 After: sinc Prompt

-Output: Decision matrix with 5 weighted criteria.
-Clear recommendation: stay on EC2, invest in Docker Compose + GitHub Actions.
-Rationale grounded in team size, zero K8s experience, and 3-month constraint.
-3 risks with specific mitigations.
+Output: A decision matrix with 5 weighted criteria.
+Clear recommendation: stay on EC2 and invest in Docker Compose + GitHub Actions.
+The rationale is grounded in team size, zero Kubernetes experience, and the 3-month constraint.
+3 risks, each with a specific mitigation.
 Zero invented numbers.

 Task 5: Technical Diagnosis